Vladimir-csp/xdg-terminal-exec/README.md

 ## Desktop entry for a terminal

 Stock Desktop Entries for terminal emulator applications are used.
-Entry eligible for selection should have `TerminalEmulator` Category and `ExecArg=` key (`X-ExecArg=` while the Specification is in proposed status) which contains command executon argument: an argument to be placed before command if it is requested.
+Entry eligible for selection should have `TerminalEmulator` Category and `X-TerminalArgExec=` key (`X-TerminalArgExec=` while the Specification is in proposed status) which contains command execution argument: an argument to be placed before command if it is requested.
 If the terminal accepts commands without special argument, this key should be explicitly set to an empty value (execution argument will be omitted).
 Although in this case it is recommended to use `--` if the terminal handles it correctly.

 ### Additional argument keys